Event Planning during the Covid-19 Era

 ◦ In our office, we only print when absolutely necessary, have invested in a printer that can print sheets on both sides, and we recycle.

 ◦ We invest in high quality linens for our event rental equipment (napkins and tablecloths are all 100% linen).
 Although these fabrics have a very high cost for us and we don’t see quick profit after our investment, we manage to reuse them for numerous events before withdrawing them from our collection, as they withstand time and use due to their quality.
-This can be more profitable for our business in the long term, as we don’t need to constantly replace the fabrics, and we also provide luxury to our clients at a fraction of the real cost.
+This can be more profitable for our business long term, as we don’t need to constantly replace the fabrics, and we also provide luxury to our clients at a fraction of the real cost.

 ◦ We reuse plastic packaging materials over and over again, and have stopped their use wherever it can be avoided.
 We are in the process of creating fabric packaging for all our equipment – a costly investment, which we decided is worth it.